pingcap/docs/tiup/tiup-component-cluster-reload.md

 > **Note:**
 >
-> 1. If the `-N, --node` option is specified at the same time, the services in their intersection is restarted.
+> 1. If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are restarted.
 > 2. If the `--skip-restart` option is specified, the `-R, --role` option is invalid.

 ### --skip-restart